anywhichway/hcx/README.md

 	<head>
 		<!--
-			anything in the head will be ignored if the file is loaded as remote content source however, it loaded directly, the head will be used perfect for ui component previewing!
+			anything in the head will be ignored if the file is loaded as remote content source however, if loaded directly, the head will be used perfect for ui component previewing!
 		 -->
 		<script>